All Episodes

 We'll keep you informed and entertained without ruining your day.

-Join us every Tuesday and Thursday normally on the iHeartRadio app, Apple Podcasts, or wherever you get your podcast.
+Normally on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-All right, news roundup information overload hour, 800-941 Sean.
+All right, news roundup information overload hour 800-941 Sean, if you want to be a part of the program.

-If you want to be a part of the program, um Biden is just dying in most polls around the country.
+Biden is just dying in most polls around the country.

-And you know, after the disastrous press conference, he actually had to tell reporters, I'm not taking any more questions on Russia.
+And, you know, after the disastrous press conference, he actually had to tell reporters, I'm not taking any more questions on Russia.

 Listen.